gburgett/hugo-search-index/README.md

 }
 ```

-You can call `window.Store.runSearch('my query', myResultsProcessor)` to run your own behind-the-scenes search that won't show up in the
+You can call `window.Store.runSearch('my query', myCallback)` to run your own behind-the-scenes search that won't show up in the
 `searchResults` table.
 If you don't create a form for the script to attach to, you should use this to run your own searches and render
 your own results.